RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/map-image-tiles.md

     Here you are presented with three levels to configure a tile provider at:

     * *Member*
-    * *Team* - this option only appears when you creatе the dashboard inside a team
+    * *Workspace* - this option only appears when you creatе the dashboard inside a workspace
-    * *Organization* - this option will only appear, if you are part of the Organization team or you creatе the dashboard inside a team, which is part of the Organization.
+    * *Organization* - this option will only appear, if you are part of the Organization workspace or you creatе the dashboard inside a workspace, which is part of the Organization.

 3. Choose the level you prefer to set up a tile provider.

     The dialog that opens is similar for all levels.
-You can also find this dialog anytime in your *personal settings* or your *team's/Organization's settings*.
+You can also find this dialog anytime in your *personal settings* or your *workspace's/Organization's settings*.

     <img src="images/tile-provider-settings-personal.png" alt="Map Image Tiles Personal settings" width="80%"/>

-    >[!NOTE] **Setting up a tile provider at Organizational/team level**.
+    >[!NOTE] **Setting up a tile provider at Organizational/workspace level**.
-    > You can configure a tile provider at the Organizational or team level only if you are an *Owner* in the Organization/team.
-This will allow all members of this team/Organization use the tile provider you configured.
+    > You can configure a tile provider at the Organizational or workspace level only if you are an *Owner* in the Organization/workspace.
+This will allow all members of this workspace/Organization use the tile provider you configured.

 4. For _Provider_ choose one of the options in the dropdown: